Joseph Francis Shea: Lunar orbit rendezvous

 Shea's task now became to shepherd NASA to a firm decision on the issue.
 This task was complicated by the fact that he had to build consensus between NASA's different centers—most notably the Manned Spacecraft Center in Houston headed by Robert Gilruth, and the Marshall Space Flight Center in Huntsville, Alabama, headed by Wernher von Braun.
-Relations between the centers were not good, and it was a major milestone in the progress of the Apollo program when von Braun and his team finally came to accept the superiority of the LOR concept.
+Relations between the two centers were not good, and it was a major milestone in the progress of the Apollo program when von Braun and his team finally came to accept the superiority of the LOR concept.
 NASA announced its decision at a press conference on July 11, 1962, only six months after Shea had joined NASA.
-Space historian James Hansen concludes that Shea "played a major role in supporting Houbolt's ideas and making the ... decision in favor of LOR", while his former colleague George Mueller writes that "it is a tribute to Joe's logic and leadership that he was able to build a consensus within the centers at a time when they were autonomous."
+Space historian James Hansen concludes Shea "played a major role in supporting Houbolt's ideas and making the ... decision in favor of LOR", while his former colleague George Mueller writes "it is a tribute to Joe's logic and leadership that he was able to build a consensus within the centers at a time when they were autonomous."

-During his time at the OMSF, Shea helped to resolve many of the other inevitable engineering debates and conflicts that cropped up during the development of the Apollo spacecraft.
+During his time at the OMSF, Shea helped resolve many of the other inevitable engineering debates and conflicts that cropped up during the development of the Apollo spacecraft.
 In May 1963, he formed a Panel Review Board, bringing together representatives of the many committees that aimed to coordinate work between NASA centers.
 Under Shea's leadership, this coordination became far more efficient.